 The Objects and Furniture labs restores paintings, photographs, sculpture, and woodwork of all kinds.

-Highlighting world-renowned visual & performing arts, academic & cultural attractions and serene surroundings.
+Highlighting world-renowned visual and performing arts, academic and cultural attractions and serene surroundings.

-Explore a series of beautifully presented rotating exhibits.
-Our permanent exhibit is professionally designed and mounted, and displays the history of our town from the earliest days to present time
+Beautifully presented rotating exhibits and a permanent exhibit that displays the history of Williamstown from the earliest days to present time.